ZsoltMolnarrr/DungeonDifficulty/README.md

 - Looted item attributes can be adjusted (for example: more damage on weapons)
 - Fully data-driven (using the configuration file)

+# ❓ How it works

+This mod assigns difficulty to a locations, in order to apply attribute modifiers to entities spawned there, and items looted there.

+Difficulty consists of:
+- type: which attributes get scaled (and by what ratio)
+    - for example: `Dungeon`
+- level: is the general multiplier used when applying attribute modifiers
+    - for example: `2`

+Difficulty can be assigned to various zone types, (resolved in the following priority):
+- structures - for example: `minecraft:fortress`
+- biomes - for example: `minecraft:desert`
+- dimensions - for example: `minecraft:the_nether`

+When an entity spawns difficulty is resolved based on its location (checking structures first, than biomes, than dimensions), if difficulty is resolved successfully, a certain set of attribute modifiers (with level multiplied value) get applied onto it, making it stronger.
+Same logic applies to loot spawned (chest/drop location is checked to apply multipliers).

+All of this location-difficulty assignment is specified by one gigantic config file.

 # 🔧 Configuration

 The configuration is meant to be used by modpack developers, hence no in-game (client-side) settings are available.
 It is a server-side only configuration, can be found at `config/dungeon_difficulty_v2.json`.